Member of the Manufacturing Policy Panel

 Roger originally entered the world of work in 1964 when he joined the head office of a large insurance company in London.
 He qualified as a Company Secretary in 1970 and subsequently obtained a degree in Industrial Relations and Labour Law.

-He now undertakes commissioned research work on industrial policy and employment rights from time to time.
-Roger is also a member of the Institute of Employment Rights (IER) Publications Sub Committee and writes a regular blog for the Institute on employment and human rights.
+Roger is a member of the Management Committee of the History & Policy Trade Union Forum which brings together trade unionists with professional historians and other interested groups to consider trade union issues against their historical background, exploring different perspectives on the past and the present in order to suggest new lines of policy for the future.
+Roger is also a member of the Institute of Employment Rights (IER) Publications Sub Committee and writes an occasional blog for the Institute on employment and human rights.
 Roger is an independent member of the ACAS Panel of Arbitrators and sits on the Advisory Panel of the Involvement & Participation Association, (IPA).